-RAUSCHENBERG: ILLUSTRATIONS FOR DANTE'S INFERNO will open at The Museum of Modern Art on December 21 and will remain on view until March 6.
-Directed by William S. Lieberman, Curator of Drawings and Prints at the Museum, the exhibition has circulated abroad under the auspices of the Museum's International Council.
-The Illustrations were shown in London, Oxford, Cambridge and Newcastle-on-Tyne, England; in Graz and Vienna, Austria; in Krefeld, Dortmund, Hamburg, Stuttgart and Berlin, Germany; in Oslo, Stockholm, Helsinki, Amsterdam, in Belgrade, Yugoslavia and Brussels before returning to the States for the present exhibition.
+RAUSCHENBERG: 34 DRAWINGS FOR DANTE'S INFERNO, each drawing illustrating a canto of Dante's great classic poem, will be on view at The Museum of Modern Art from December 21 through March 20.
+Directed by William S. Lieberman, Curator of Drawings and Prints at the Museum, the exhibition has been shown abroad under the auspices of the International Council of The Museum of Modern Art.

+In 1964-65, the exhibition was seen in London, Oxford and Cambridge, England; in Graz and Vienna, Austria; in Krefeld, Dortmund, Hamburg, Stuttgart and Berlin, Germany; in Oslo, Stockholm, Helsinki, Amsterdam, Belgrade and Brussels before returning to New York City for the present exhibition.